 D. Changes to Previously Reported Time or Missing Time

-Employees are responsible for capturing actual time worked using Rice’s time collection devices (e.g. iO web clock, physical time clock, cell phone app).
+Employees are responsible for capturing actual time worked using Rice’s time collection devices (e.g. iO web clock, iO time card, physical time clock, cell phone app).
 Actual time worked is when employees begin and end working and accounting for the beginning and ending times of each break or meal period.
 Repeated occurrences of corrected or missed time may result in corrective action.

 E. Enforcement of Accurate Time Records